Home/Blog/Debt Buyer Lawsuits

 Sued by LVNV Funding in North Carolina?
 Here’s Why Their Corporate Structure Matters.

 LVNV Funding LLC is one of the top three debt buyers filing in North Carolina alongside Portfolio Recovery Associates and Midland Funding.
 Unlike PRA (NASDAQ:PRAA) and Encore/Midland (NASDAQ:ECPG), LVNV is part of a privately-held corporate structure: LVNV Funding LLC owns the debt on paper, Resurgent Capital Services (Greenville, SC) services and litigates the accounts, and Sherman Financial Group (privately held, founded by Benjamin W. Navarro) was the historical parent that divested Resurgent in December 2025.
 That multi-layer structure means more procedural complications for plaintiff and more defense angles for you.
-The same NC defenses that work against any debt buyer in NC — the 3-year SOL under § 1-52(1), the § 58-70-115(6) pre-suit notice requirement (whose violation mandates dismissal), the NCDCA counterclaim with treble damages, and chain-of-title evidence-foundation challenges — apply to LVNV with full force, and the corporate stack gives you extra leverage on chain-of-title proof.
+The same NC defenses that work against any debt buyer in NC — the 3-year SOL under § 1-52(1), the § 58-70-115(6) pre-suit notice requirement (whose violation mandates dismissal), the Article 70 counterclaim (§ 58-70-130) with civil penalties up to $4,000 per violation, and chain-of-title evidence-foundation challenges — apply to LVNV with full force, and the corporate stack gives you extra leverage on chain-of-title proof.

 If LVNV Is Suing You in North Carolina, Here’s Why Their Corporate Structure Matters